chaosarium/flask-lecture/deployment.md

+%% TODO %%

+## Vercel

+Either:

+- Deploying from git repo...
+- Deploying using cli

-## if you want to run vercel cli...
+## If you want to run vercel cli...

 You need npm